The Hilbert space of 3d gravity: quantum group symmetries and observables: Construction of the physical Hilbert space

 The presence of quantum double symmetries in the quantum theory is not only of conceptual importance but also provides concrete advantages in the construction of the physical Hilbert space and the quantisation of the theory.
 Equation \eqref{repid} reduces the implementation of the Hamiltonian constraint and the construction of the physical scalar product to a mathematical problem from the representation theory of the quantum double $D(G)$: It states that the implementation of the constraints amounts to the construction of the invariant subspace in the tensor product of certain representations of $D(G)$.

 For the case $G=SU(2)$, the decomposition of a tensor product of two irreducible representations of $D(G)$ is given in \cite{KBM}.
 While the general case and the decomposition for the non-compact group $G=SU(1,1)$ present considerable technical challenges, the link between the implementation of the constraints and the quantum double $D(G)$ makes the construction of the physical Hilbert space amenable to techniques from the representation theory of quantum groups.
 In particular, it provides a canonical set of physical states in the framework of representation theory, namely the characters of the quantum double.
 For the case of Chern-Simons theory with gauge group $SL(2,\CC)$ which corresponds to Lorentzian and Euclidean 3d gravity with, respectively, positive and negative cosmological constant, these states have been constructed and investigated in \cite{BNR}.
-For the case of vanishing cosmological constant, these physical states will be explored in a future paper \cite{MN2}.
+For the case of vanishing cosmological constant, these physical states are constructed in \cite{MN2}.